DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/20 Editing/43 Customize Edit Form/10 Appearance and Editing/20 Editor Customization.md

     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/DataGrid/CustomEditors/"
 }

-You can override the **onValueChanged** handler of the predefined editor and change the predefined editor type.
-For this purpose, handle the [onEditorPreparing](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#onEditorPreparing) event.
-Use handler parameters to determine the editor location and the **dataField** to which the editor is bound.
-Set the **editorName** parameter to the required DevExtreme editor component and the **editorOptions** parameter to the editor configuration object.
+You can override the **onValueChanged** handler of the predefined editor and change its type.
+To accomplish this goal, handle the [onEditorPreparing](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#onEditorPreparing) event.

 ---
 ##### jQuery